Stop doing POCs. Start having a process that proves confidence.

 The mindset shift: less technology, more purpose

 This isn’t just about process.
 It’s about mindset.
-Every time a rep says yes to a POC without clear business and personal value, they’re sending one message:
+Every time a rep says yes to a POC without clear business and personal value for the C-level, they’re sending one message:

 “We’re not confident enough in our own value to skip the test.”

 That’s deadly.
 Great salespeople don’t chase validation.
 They don't have a need for approval and don't fear to loose the deal.
-They create conviction.
+They carry and create conviction.

 They slow down early to get clarity.
 They ask hard questions, even if it feels risky.
 They earn the right to move fast later.
 And they know that the fastest path to trust isn’t a POC - it’s proof of understanding.

-Because when a buyer says, “You really get what we’re trying to do,” the sale is basically done.
+Because when a buyer says, “You really get what we’re trying to do,” the sale is not done but the motion is there.

 How to get there as a sales organisation